-If you were involved in a lane change accident, you might not be sure who was at fault.
-Changing lanes involves many quick decisions, and it can be difficult to remember if you took all the necessary precautions.
+If you were involved in a lane-change accident, you might not be sure who was at fault.
+Changing lanes and merging involves many quick decisions, and it can be difficult to remember if you took all the necessary precautions.
 Here, we’ll discuss how these auto accidents happen and what you can do to protect yourself while on the road.

 Lane Change Accident Statistics

-Lane change accidents account for almost 17 percent of all accidents on Arizona roads.
+Lane change accidents account for almost 17% of all accidents on Arizona roads.
 These types of crashes, also known as sideswipe or merge accidents, cause thousands of injuries each year.
-The AAA Foundation for Traffic Safety reports that one in four drivers admit they try to block others from changing lanes.
-11.9 percent also have purposely cut another car off.
+In 2020, the AAA Foundation for Traffic Safety reported that regardless of gender, nearly 8 in 10 (79%) admit they participate in aggressive driving behaviors (including blocking people from switching lanes, gesturing, following too closely etc).
+11.9% also have purposely cut another car off.
 These dangerous behaviors contribute to Arizona’s many lane change accidents every year.

 Who Has the Right-of-Way When Changing Lanes?